TopBunker/DeepChess/README.md

 # To Run:
 1. Create a MYSQL Database Table named "CHESS"; (This can be automated but the source code would still need to be edited to grant access to the database;

-2. Run the Main Class;
+2. Run the Main Class in the src folder;

 3. Enter valid FEN string or use the start fen provided and click 'set board';